 Komoot is the largest and fastest-growing digital platform for adventurers and outdoor enthusiasts in the world - and it has a simple mission: to make outdoor adventures accessible to all.

-Komoot’s mobile app and digital platform provide advanced route planning and navigation tools.
-At the same time, a content-rich feed of unique stories inspires its community of 25 million users to explore and share their outdoor experiences and recommendations.
+Komoot’s mobile apps and digital platform provide advanced route planning and navigation tools.
+At the same time, a content-rich feed of unique stories inspires its community of over 35 million users to explore and share their outdoor experiences and recommendations.

 A group of 6 friends from the Austrian Alps and Germany founded the company in Berlin in 2010.
 In 2017, komoot pioneered a fully-remote workplace and today - its team of over 100 like-minded adventurers share this goal: to provide you with the best experience possible in the great outdoors.